-But one of the ways you can give him a little assistance is by giving your baby the best teething necklace you can find.
-We’ve taken a bite out of the vast teething necklace market to find some great solutions for your baby’s pain.
+One of the ways you can give your child a little help is by offering them something to chew on.
+We’ve taken a bite out of the vast teething necklace market to find some real solutions for your baby’s pain.

 Why Should I Get a Teething Necklace?

-Teething necklaces can offer a sanitary option to handheld teethers and that can be a time saver for moms (source).
+Teething necklaces can offer a more sanitary option to handheld teethers, and can spare moms a lot of extra cleaning (source).

-What happens with a teething ring is this — you give your child the teething ring and he drops it on the floor within seconds.
-Then you need to wash it before you can give it back to him.
-It can become a never-ending game for your child — he drops it and expects you to keep picking it up.
+What happens with a teething ring is that you give it to your child and he drops it on the floor within seconds.
+Then you need to wash it before you can give it back to him, only for him to drop it again.
+This becomes a never-ending game of drop-and-pick-up I’m sure you’d rather not play.

-Plus, you’re never left scrambling wondering where your baby’s teether is.
-When you’re wearing it around your neck, it’s always easy to locate.
+Plus, you’re never left scrambling wondering exactly where your baby’s teether is.
+When you’re wearing it around your neck, it’s always easy to find.

 There are two types of teething necklaces — the ones made for babies to wear and the ones made for moms to wear.